florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // Multi-level computer and the wasm environment
 If one considers a system running Wasm code as a multi-level computer system, the Wasm runtime can be modeled as a separate layer.
-@multi-level-wasm shows a multi-level computer system based on Tanenbaum's model from @tanenbaum-structured.
+@multi-level-wasm shows a multi-level computer system based on Tanenbaum's model @tanenbaum-structured[sec.~1.1.2].
 Here each level is executed by logic implemented in the next lower level either through compilation or interpretation.
 The digital logic level itself only exists in the form of individual gates, consisting of transistors and tracks on the processors' chip.
 This level runs the next microarchitecture and ISA levels, which are also often implemented directly in hardware.
 The ISA level then provides a fixed set of instructions for higher levels to use.
 Operating systems build on top of this and provide another level for user space programs, which exist on the assembly language level.
-Then there are problem-oriented languages such as C, #box[C++] or Rust, which are specifically made for humans to write code in@tanenbaum-structured.
+Then there are problem-oriented languages such as C, #box[C++] or Rust, which are specifically made for humans to write code in@tanenbaum-structured[sec.~1.1.2].

 One program written in a problem-oriented language is the Wasm runtime, which itself is a layer here.
-Its task it to interpret or (JIT-)compile higher-level Wasm code to lower-level problem-oriented or even the assembly language level.
+Its task it to interpret or compile higher-level Wasm code to lower-level problem-oriented or even the assembly language level.
 However for this work all layers starting with the Wasm runtime level until the digital logic level can be seen as a single hardware specific layer called the _Wasm runtime environment_.

 // Wasm is very simple